xxfoundation/elixxir-docs/link_layer.md

 to poll any cMix gateways for the Partial NDF.

 Diagram: Permissioning (generates NDF) -> Nodes -> Gateways -> Clients

 - Gateways don't talk to permissioning
 - Clients don't talk to nodes or permissioning

-Similar to how cacheing dns resolvers .... clients don't need to talk to permissioning server
+Similar to how cacheing DNS resolvers prevent clients from having to talk directly to the authoritative servers, xx clients don't need to talk to PKI system directly because the NDF and mix rounds information is cached and made available by the Gateways.

 The NDF contains a list of "Nodes" (cMix nodes) and "Gateways" (cMix gateways) that detail the address and the PEM encoded TLS X.509 public keys for